Master of Education (M.Ed.) in Educational Psychology – Gifted & Creative Education

 - Have cumulative grade point average for all previous undergraduate courses as being 2.6 or above on the 4-point scale

-- Graduate Record Examination (GRE) or Miller Analogies Test (MAT) scores are waived for applicants to the Summer 2021 term start.
+- Graduate Record Examination (GRE) or Miller Analogies Test (MAT) scores are are accepted but not required.

 - Provide three letters of recommendation from people who know you professionally or as a scholar